Funmungus/scriptor/README.md

 To build a confined package, execute build_multi.sh from the source directory.
 To build an unconfined package, execute openstore.sh.

-Install by copying to the target, and executing
-`pkcon install-local --allow-untrusted `
+Install by executing install.sh.
+The install script has one optional parameter, which is a device serial number.
+Refer to `adb devices` for more info.